gina-alaska/aava-datasets/README.md

 ## New instructions 2.0!!!

+1. clone this respository

+  `git clone git@github.com:gina-alaska/aava-datasets`

-1. cd into the subdirectory with the dataset you wish to updated
+3. cd into the subdirectory with the dataset you wish to updated
-2. Run the updater!
+3. Run the updater!

   on OSX run `yak aava`

   on Linux run `yak aava -b firefox` or whatever browser you want it to use
-3. In the browser go to the data tab and click the "Choose file" button
+4. In the browser go to the data tab and click the "Choose file" button
-4. Browse to the directory and find the file that you are trying to update.
+5. Browse to the directory and find the file that you are trying to update.
-5. Click the "Save" button
+6. Click the "Save" button

 ## Manual instructions for converting datasets into geojson